phreborn/MLCAF/Tutorial/TQFolder.md

 ```
 -->

 Wait.
-There are tags attached to parent folders, like `skin` attched to
+There are tags attached to parent folders, like `skin` attached to
 `Mammel`, but the `population` tags are attached to the leaf notes?
 Are all
 Mammals non-vegetarian?
 We will see
 in the next chapter why this structure is useful.
 In short, it prevents us from
-repeating tags, if they apply for all the child folders.
+repeating tags if they apply for all the child folders.

 So far, we have seen the standard way of defining a full TQFolder tree.
 There
 are alternative methods for setting tags and creating folders.
 The alternative
 syntax can be used to modify or extend an existing TQFolder tree.
 We can modify
-and extend specify folder in the three by addressing them with their path.
+and extend specific folders in the tree by addressing them with their path.
 The
 path of the `Mockingbird` folder would be `Animals/Birds/Mockingbird`.

-The path can contain the wildcard charachers `?`
+The path can contain the wildcard characters `?`
 and `*`.
-The meaning of the two whildcards depend on their use.
+The meaning of the two wildcards depend on their use.
 If they are used
 as a placeholder of a folder name (i.e. between two `/` or between `/` and
-the start/end of the path), `*` matches any number of folder layers (including)
+the start/end of the path), `*` matches any number of folder layers (including
 zero), whereas `?` match exactly one folder layer.
 For example
 `Animals/?/Ghost` matches `Animals/Mammals/Ghost`, `Animals/Birds/Ghost` or
 `Animals/Reptiles/Ghost`.
 Multiple matches are possible.
 On the other hand